emuehlstein/pyrepeater/README.md

 a software controller for radio repeaters on raspberry pi

 tested with:
 - Raspberry GNU/Linux 11 (bullseye)
 - serial interface board from www.gmrstwowayradio.com
 - FTDI USB -> Serial cable
 - Retevis 97S

 ## installation
-1) Clone the repository
+1) clone the repository
-2) Install Python 3.11
+2) install Python 3.11
-3) Install pipenv
+3) install pipenv
 4) cd to pyrepeater/pyrepeater/
-5) Run `pipenv install`
+5) run `pipenv install`

 ## configuration
 1) replace the files in the "sounds" directory with wav files crafted for your repeater.
-2) copy pyrepeater/.env.example to pyrepeater/.env and edit the settings to reflect your preferences.
+2) copy pyrepeater/.env.example to pyrepeater/.env and edit the settings to reflect your preferences. (see settings below)

 ## usage
 1) cd to pyrepeater/pyrepeater